GavEdwards/GavEdwards/README.md

 ### Welcome 👋

 As a computer scientist I've worked across machine learning, web development, cyber security, data engineering and more.
-I'm currently applying AI to transform drug discovery at AstraZeneca.
+I'm currently applying AI for the public good in the UK Government.

 #### 🔭 Currently working on
 * Applied AI